Elliot Noss Sells 1,000 Shares of Tucows Inc. (NASDAQ:TCX) Stock

-Tucows Inc. (NASDAQ:TCX – Get Free Report) (TSE:TC) CEO Elliot Noss sold 1,000 shares of Tucows stock in a transaction dated Friday, April 11th.
-The shares were sold at an average price of $15.56, for a total transaction of $15,560.00.
-Following the transaction, the chief executive officer now owns 466,198 shares of the company’s stock, valued at $7,254,040.88.
-This represents a 0.21 % decrease in their ownership of the stock.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Tucows Inc. (NASDAQ:TCX – Get Free Report) (TSE:TC) CEO Elliot Noss sold 1,000 shares of the business’s stock in a transaction that occurred on Monday, April 14th.
+The stock was sold at an average price of $16.24, for a total value of $16,240.00.
+Following the sale, the chief executive officer now directly owns 465,198 shares in the company, valued at approximately $7,554,815.52.
+The trade was a 0.21 % decrease in their position.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.

 Elliot Noss also recently made the following trade(s):